TheDataStation/datastation-escrow/function_approval_design_doc.md

 ### Comments on the Process
 - Notice that the Docker image is always exactly the same.
 It is provided by the Data Station writers.
 - Only the **functions and connectors** are exchanged.
+- There is very little difference in how the data owner and the developer use the Docker image locally.
 - Functions and connectors aren't scanned for malicious code; the Data Owner is at risk when downloading and running them.